mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 The rotary encoder must be connected to the steering column such that the rotation of the wheel can be properly mapped to the encoder.
 This will be done using a gear system with an 8:3 gear ratio.
 This value is based on the 960 degree rotation of the Nissan Steering Wheel having to be mapped to the 360 degree rotation of the encoder.
 The below equation helps analytically verify this calculation:

       Driven/Driving = 960/360 = 8/3 ==> 8:3    (3)

+The steering wheel is already limited to the 960 degree range by Nissan.
+This means that the steering wheel physically is unable to exceed 960 degrees of rotation from the left boundary to the right boundary.
+Therefore, mapping its rotation using the 8:3 gear ratio will also make it physically impossible for the rotation of the encoder to exceed 360 degrees as desired.
+The TRD-NA1024NW is a 1024 resolution encoder, meaning it displays 1024 unique outputs per revolution.
+For each turn of the encoder, 0.35 degrees will be measured allowing the angle to be extremely precise.
+Additionally, by attaching the gear system to the steering column, the OEM steering wheel can be used as the input to the encoder.

 ### BOM